By Simon O’ Connor, 12th August 2016

-A branch office in generally used when a foreign company wish to establish a place of business in the state and is viewed as an extension of the overseas parent company.
+A branch office is generally used when a foreign company wishes to establish a place of business in the state and is viewed as an extension of the overseas parent company.
 Depending on the location of the parent company, the branch office will be either a Branch EEA or Branch Non-EEA.

 To incorporate a branch in Ireland, a set of legalised and authenticated corporate documents from the parent company are required.
 This would usually consist of an Apostilled copy of the company’s certificate of Incorporation and the Memorandum and Articles of Association.
 The branch office is also required to have a registered address in Ireland, and a person authorised to accept legal service in Ireland.

 Should you register a branch or a subsidiary company?